-It may surprise you to know that this eye cream doesn't contain anything unique or special for the eye are—one more reason you don't need to bother with eye creams, as we explain in More Info below.
+It may surprise you to know that this eye cream doesn't contain anything unique or special for the eye area, as we explain in More Info below.
 This fragrance-free eye cream contains a smattering of intriguing ingredients, but nothing that cannot be found in other products, such as facial moisturizer or serums, which can be applied around the eyes, too.

 What about the claims that the ingredients sodium phytate and glucsoyl hesperidin reduce puffiness and dark circles?
 Although there's some interesting research on the latter in terms of reducing inflammation, there are no studies proving it helps when applied topically, whether dark circles and puffiness are an issue or not.
 Instead, it's all about oral supplementation (Sources: Food & Function, July 2013, ePublication; and Journal of Nutritional Science and Vitaminology, February 2008, pages 95–98).
 As for sodium phytate, there's no reliable research attesting to its ability to help any eye-area concern.

 - Lightweight texture hydrates without feeling greasy.